Overview of NWAIS Accreditation

 - Accreditation provides school leadership with an independent, non-governmental validation that the school they oversee is effectively delivering a quality educational experience to its students;

 - Accreditation eases the transition students face as they move from one accredited school to another by accepting the incoming student's credits and academic record;

 - Accreditation provides education leaders at all levels with deserved recognition for going above and beyond the minimum to demonstrate their ongoing commitment to quality;

 - Accreditation provides educators with valuable information about effective practices in other schools through participation on peer review teams.

 Since the Association views accreditation as an on-going process of school improvement, accredited schools are required to submit a Response Report to their visiting team report within 18 to 36 months after the visit.
 This report must address all of the team’s recommendations and illustrate the ways in which the school has utilized these recommendations to improve its program and operations.
 The Association’s Annual Report helps keep schools on track in preparation for their next accreditation visit eight years after the previous visit.

 The NWAIS Board of Governors has primary oversight responsibility for the accreditation process.
 The Board has charged the Accreditation Committee with the review of the accreditation reports and annual reports while the Standards and Practices subcommittee continually reviews the appropriateness of the accreditation standards and assesses the effectiveness of the Association’s various accreditation policies and procedures.

 Additionally, NWAIS is a member in good standing of the National Association of Independent Schools (NAIS).
 The NAIS Commission on Accreditation periodically reviews NWAIS accreditation standards and practices to ensure compliance and effectiveness.
-NWAIS Accreditation is recognized by the State of Washington, and by the Northwest Accreditation Commission (formerly Northwest Association of Accredited Schools).
+NWAIS Accreditation is recognized by the State of Washington, and by the Northwest Accreditation Commission a Division of AdvancED.